 There are several ways that you may be able to save money on RV insurance.* Here are a few examples.

-- Consider Increasing Your Deductible
+Consider Increasing Your Deductible

-When setting your deductible, however, it’s important to make sure it’s an amount that you can comfortably cover out of pocket.
-If, for example, you select a $4,000 deductible and you have a minor fender-bender that costs $5,000 to repair, you’ll need to decide if it’s even worth it to have a claim on file.
-(Minus your deductible, you’ll only be receiving $1,000 from your insurance company.)
+Let’s say you select a $4,000 deductible.
+If you have an accident that costs $5,000 to repair, you’ll need to decide if it’s worth it to file a claim.
+Minus your deductible, you’ll only be receiving $1,000 from your insurance company.

-- Consider Bundling Your Policies
+Consider Bundling Your Policies

-If you have other insurance policies, you may be able to get a discount by bundling coverage.
+If you have other insurance policies, you may be able to get a discount by bundling insurance coverage.

-- Take a Safe Driver Course
+Take a Safe Driver Course

 Disclaimer: